This summer, major world central banks are re-igniting their monetary

 As Figure 2 shows, we find that fiscal easing tends to push output and inflation higher (the latter with a bit of a lag), lift

 interest rates and strengthen the currency.
 Current accounts tend to deteriorate, while risk assets generally rally.
 Granted,

-these relationships are not perfect – and there may be on the forces in play during periods of fiscal easing – but the overall
+these relationships are not perfect – and there may be other forces in play during periods of fiscal easing – but the overall

 message seems to support conventional theory: fiscal easing does kick-start economies.